Junior Year Fall Semester

 - Troop Movement and Position as it Relates to Male Dominance in Kenyan Baboons (Papio papio)

 Additional examples can be found in Thesis Central

 By the end of the Fall semester, students are expected to complete their data collection and to have begun to embark on data analysis.
 At times, seniors find they need additional funds to complete their thesis research.
 There is limited funding available from the Office of the Dean of the College (ODOC), and those proposals are due in SAFE in October.

 There are numerous resources available to provide analytical guidance.
 Students may seek out the assistance of the Princeton’s Statistical Consulting services.
 EEB graduate students are also often available to provide advice and feedback.

 Senior Year Spring Semester

 Senior Spring is an exciting time!
 Research and analyses are nearing completion, and each student is constructing their written document, and their research poster to display and summarize their research, which are due late April.
 Students participate in the EEB Poster Show in early May.
-Posters are due four days after the thesis deadline.
 Faculty evaluate the poster presentations and prizes are awarded at Class Day.

 Comprehensive Exams take place over the course of two days the first week of Spring Final Exams.
 Students meet with their adviser and a second reader assigned by the departmental representative.
 This comprehensive exam consists of two parts: a defense of thesis research followed by an examination of general knowledge in the biological sciences based on the departmental courses taken at Princeton.
 (Note: Students should not make travel plans until the date of their exam has been set.)